Jeimer Candelario Player Props: Nationals vs. Rockies

 Jeimer Candelario At The Plate

-- Candelario is hitting .185 with a double, a home run and two walks.
+- Candelario is batting .194 with a double, two home runs and two walks.

-- In four of seven games this year, Candelario has picked up at least one hit, including one game with multiple hits.
+- Candelario has picked up a hit in five games this season (62.5%), including one multi-hit game.

-- He has hit a long ball in one of seven games, and in 3.4% of his plate appearances.
+- In eight games played this year, he has gone deep in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.